 “Small Business Concession” taxpayers can make prepayments (up to 12 months) on expenses (e.g. Loan Interest, Rent, subscriptions) BEFORE 30 June 2022 and obtain a full tax deduction in the 2022 financial year.
 Certain expenses have maximum prepaid terms, so be sure to maximise your position before the year’s end.
 Prepayments could free up cash flow later in the year and reduce your taxable income this year.

 Ensure that the Trustee Resolutions are prepared and signed BEFORE 30 June 2022 for all Discretionary (“Family”) Trusts.
 Please see us for more information about these resolutions.

-If you use a Trust structure, one strategy is to allocate profits to a “Bucket Company” and cap your tax at 27.5% for the 2019 year.
+If you use a Trust structure, one strategy is to allocate profits to a “Bucket Company” and cap your tax at 25% for a base rate entity for the 2022 year.
 Note that this company must have business operations to qualify for the reduced company tax rate, however, if not you still get the reduced rate of 30%.
 Later as the company makes money and has paid tax, you can get the dividends out by paying Franked Dividends to the shareholder who could be a low-income earner and get all the franking credits back.

 This article is provided as general information only and does not consider your client’s specific situation, objectives or needs.
 It does not represent accounting advice upon which any person may act.
-Implementation and suitability require a detailed analysis of a client’s specific circumstances. © Business Edge Accountants
+Implementation and suitability require a detailed analysis of a client’s specific circumstances. © Business Edge Advisors